Shedward/timus/README.md

 timus
 =====

-Little timus client with simple input/output testing tool.
+Little acm.timus.ru client with simple input/output testing tool.
 Lines commented with '//' is not realize yet.

 Installation